Rhinoplasty (nose job): what you need to know

 You will need to avoid aspirin or anti-inflammatory drugs because they may increase the risk of bleeding

-Cosmetic nose surgery is a day surgery procedure.
+Cosmetic rhinoplasty surgery is a day surgery procedure.
 You will be able to leave the hospital on the same day, but you need to make arrangements, so someone can take you home.

-Your recovery will depend on the type of nose reshaping you had.
+Your recovery will depend on the type of rhinoplasty surgery you had.

 "If your nose is being reduced in size, using closed rhinoplasty, we will use a splint or we may pack your nose with medicated gauze.
 Your stitches are self-absorbing so these won’t need to be removed.
 In case of open nose surgery, we use skin stitches and we will remove these in five to seven days. "